 “This isn’t just another hot dog—a lot went into creating a truly unique product.
 The new Field Roast Signature Stadium Dog was inspired by the flavors of premium, kosher-style beef hot dogs, and unlike other products that use liquid smoke for flavor, our dogs are smoked in a real smokehouse,” Dan Curtin, President of Field Roast’s parent company Greenleaf Foods, said.
 “Wienerschnitzel is the perfect partner to debut our Plant-Based Dog because, simply put, they know hot dogs.”

 Wienerschnitzel is offering Field Roast’s new hot dog as part of three menu options: Backyard Veggie Dog (topped with dairy-based American cheese, a pickle spear, tomato, ketchup, and mustard); Barbeque Veggie Dog (served with barbecue sauce, a pickle spear, and onions), and Chicago Veggie Dog (topped with a pickle spear, tomato, sport peppers, onions, relish, mustard, and celery salt).
-The buns used are free from animal products which means that The Backyard Veggie Dog can be ordered vegan without dairy-based cheese while the other two options are vegan without modifications.
+The buns used are not free from animal products and The Backyard Veggie Dog is topped with dairy cheese.

 Field Roast will launch its Signature Stadium Dog in stores in April 2021 where it will be sold alongside its beef-based counterparts.